 Performance targets can be single issues such as increasing sales, or more commonly a mixture of business goals.
 In either case, goals are usually objective, for example a profit target.
 Performance below and above the stated goal may be recognised as well.

 The reward strategy usually classes bonus schemes as variable, because the value can change from one performance period to the next.
-However, bonus pay can have an effect on calculating a “weeks pay” for some statutory benefits.
-It is also part of pay under UK equal pay legislation, and will need to be included in pay calculations for meeting the incoming gender pay reporting requirements.
+However, bonus pay can have an effect on calculating a “week’s pay” for some statutory benefits.
+It is also part of pay under UK equal pay legislation, and will need to be included in pay calculations for meeting annual gender pay reporting requirements.

 The key design feature of a bonus schemes is to motivate employees to achieve key business objectives.
 The goals may be set at individual, team or business unit level.
 Reasons for introducing a bonus scheme include:

 To improve business performance, e.g. sales or profits;